NoahCardoza/CaptchaHarvester/README.md

 pip install captcha-harvester
 ```

+If you'd like to subscribe to the latest updates, you can do so [here](https://libraries.io/subscribe/4946088)!

 ### The `dev` Branch

 Sometimes there will be updates I'm working on that won't be pushed to the master branch/PyPi